-- Post emergency telephone numbers by phones. - Teach children how and when to call 911 for emergency help.
-Show them how your cell phone works. - Show each family member how and when to turn off the water, gas, and electricity at the main switches. - Check for adequate insurance coverage. - Install an ABC fire extinguisher in your home, teach each family member to use it, and where it is kept. - Install smoke and carbon monoxide detectors on each level of your home, in appropriate areas. - Conduct a home hazard hunt. - Stock emergency supplies and assemble disaster supply kits. - Take a first aid and CPR class. - Determine the best escape routes from your home.
+- Post emergency telephone numbers by phones. - Teach children how and when to call 911 or your local emergency medical services number for emergency help.
+Show them how your cell phone works. - Show each family member how and when to turn off the water, gas, and electricity at the main switches. - Check for adequate insurance coverage. - Install an ABC fire extinguisher in your home, teach each family member to use it, and where it is kept. - Install smoke and carbon monoxide detectors on each level of your home, in appropriate - Conduct a home hazard hunt. - Stock emergency supplies and assemble disaster supply kits. - Take a first aid and CPR class. - Determine the best escape routes from your home.
 Find two ways out of each room. - Find a safe spot in your home for each type of disaster.